 PBfit vs PB2: Tie Breaking Key Difference Makes One Healthier

-A jar of peanut butter with a red cap, beside it a white square plate with two slices of bread placed side by side, a small toothpick flag of the USA is stuck into the top of the bread, a golden spoon rests with its head placed in the plate next to the bread.
+A jar of peanut butter with a red cap sits beside a white square plate holding two slices of bread side by side, with a small toothpick flag of the USA stuck into the top slice, and a golden spoon resting on the plate next to the bread.

-When it comes to peanut butter powder, comparing PBFit vs PB2 can help you determine the exact differences and which is better overall.7
+When it comes to peanut butter powder, comparing PBFit vs PB2 can help you determine the exact differences and which is better overall.1

 For some, better might mean the taste and texture, and for others that may mean it’s nutrient profile and healthiness.